Kyle1297/image-captioning-frontend/README.md

 - S3 -> to store media and static files, i.e. images, frontend and backend static files
 - Lambda -> to run the image captioner (cost-effective, deployed as docker container, automatically triggered by image upload to S3 bucket).
 Soon, an image compression function will be added
-- ECR -> for storage of AI and backend docker containers
 - SNS -> used to capture result of the captioner lambda function and send back to server
-- EC2 -> single instance to host server
 - RDS -> to host postgres SQL database
+- ECR -> for storage of AI and backend docker containers
+- ECS -> deployment/container orchestration
+- EC2 -> single instance to host server, connected to ECS cluster and Elastic IP
+- Route 53 -> domain registration and DNS configuration
+- Systems Manager Parameter Store -> to securely store backend environment variables to assist with automatic deployment through ECS
-- CloudWatch -> to send lambda event trigger (every 15 minutes) to captioner lambda function to limit lambda cold starts
+- CloudWatch -> for logs and to send lambda event trigger (every 15 minutes) to captioner lambda function to limit lambda cold starts
 - CloudFront -> content delivery network (CDN) to host and cache static content from S3 and link the backend api and admin
+- CloudFormation -> infrastructure as code

 ## Infrastructure and technologies